- For annual performance, please refer to our Sustainability Report 2020.

-Safety management systems are in place to meet our safety objectives during the design, construction and commissioning phases of individual development projects within and outside Hong Kong.
-Regular audits are conducted to ensure effective implementation of the systems.
+Safety management systems are in place to meet our safety objectives throughout the design, construction and commissioning phases of individual development projects within and outside Hong Kong.
+Safety management systems are also applied for safety assurance and compliance in the operations of all our businesses.
+Regular audits are conducted to ensure effective implementation of these systems.
 For more information, please refer to our Corporate Safety Management Model – Audit and System Assurance below.

 Corporate Strategic Safety Plan

-To align our safety strategy with the latest global trends, we review and formulate our Corporate Strategic Safety Plan every four years.
-The Plan consists of objectives, categorised as Safety Aspirations, Safety Goals and Strategic Focus Areas, which guide us to effectively focus efforts towards the safety challenges faced by the Corporation and drive safety improvements across our operations.
+To align our safety strategy with the latest global trends and best industry practices, we review and formulate a Corporate Strategic Safety Plan every four years.
+The Plan consists of objectives, categorised as Safety Aspirations, Safety Goals and Strategic Focus Areas, which guide us to effectively focus efforts towards the safety challenges faced by the Corporation and drive safety improvements across our businesses.

 Corporate Safety Management Model

-Our Corporate Safety Management Model consists of eight core elements, providing an effective and robust system adaptable to business expansion and various safety challenges across our operations.
-Each of the eight core elements consists of safety management processes and systems to help us effectively oversee and improve our safety performance.
+Our Corporate Safety Management Model consists of eight core elements, providing an effective and robust system adaptable to business expansion and potential safety challenges across our operations.
+Each of the eight core elements consists of safety management processes and systems which help us effectively oversee and improve our safety performance.

 Organisation and Management Accountability

-The implementation of the Corporate Strategic Safety Plan and our overall safety performance is monitored by the Corporate Safety Management Committee (CSMC) which provides assurance for the Executive Committee and the Board on the adequacy of safety management and risk control.
-The CSMC also commissions reviews and audits to promote continual safety improvements.
+The implementation of the Corporate Strategic Safety Plan and our overall safety performance is monitored by the Corporate Safety Management Committee (“CSMC”) which supports and advises the Executive Committee and the Board on the adequacy of safety management and risk control.
+CSMC also commissions reviews and audits to promote continual safety improvements.

-Stakeholder ManagementWe maintain open communication on safety practices and performance with relevant stakeholders and actively engage them to:
+Stakeholder ManagementWe maintain open and ongoing communication on safety practices and performance with relevant stakeholders and actively engage them to:

-- establish areas of cooperation and involvement by listening and responding to resolve concerns;
+- establish areas of cooperation and involvement by listening and understanding concerns,and responding to resolve concerns;

 - promote understanding and ownership of safety responsibilities; and